hcschuetz/graphics-sketchbook/doc/octasphere.md

 = (1/2, 1/2, 1/2)
 ```
 which has a distance of `sqrt(3)/2 ~ 0.866` from the origin.
-(Actually this central point is the worst among all the points of the face.)
+Actually this central point is the worst among all the points of the face.
-For comparison, the original point `(1/3, 1/3, 1/3)` has distance
+But it is a lot better than the original point `(1/3, 1/3, 1/3)`,
-`sqrt(3)/3 ~ 0.577`.
+which has distance `sqrt(3)/3 ~ 0.577` from the origin.

 To fix this, we finally add a normalization step.
 Notice that this normalization does not affect the edge points,
-which have already been mapped to a point on the sphere.
+which are already mapped to normalized vectors.
 So the equidistance along the boundary arcs is preserved.

-Overall, we map a vertex `(x, y, z)` of the sub-triangulated face to:
+Overall, we map any vertex `(x, y, z)` of the sub-triangulated face to:
 ```
   normalize((sin(90°·x), sin(90°·y), sin(90°·z)))
 ```